ruiG/personal-page/README.md

-# htmx
+# personal website
-Personal page with HTMX
+Personal website with Vite and vanilla 🍦 JS